manuelmusngi/derivatives-modeling-power-derivatives/README.md

 ├─ main.py

 #### License
-This project is licensed under the [MIT License](https://github.com/manuelmusngi/regime_switching_models/edit/main/LICENSE).
+This project is licensed under the [MIT License].